popslovesmusic/book/Book0_Ontological_Foundations/04_The_Tri-Unity_Law.md

 ```
 δ = Origin of Action
 Φ = Origin of Form
-π = Origin of Realization
+Π = Origin of Realization

-δ ⇒ Φ, Φ ⇒ π, π ⇒ δ
+δ ⇒ Φ, Φ ⇒ Π, Π ⇒ δ
-⇒ (δ,Φ,π) is the minimal closed generating triple
+⇒ (δ,Φ,Π) is the minimal closed generating triple
 ```

 This theorem is consistent with the δ–Φ Foundation Layer, the Meta-Einstein Axiom box, and the overarching Meta-Genesis → Meta-Math → Physics mapping.
-It serves as the core principle for understanding how dynamic asymmetry (δ), structured patterns (Φ), and physical actualization (π) are inextricably linked in the emergence of reality.
+It serves as the core principle for understanding how dynamic asymmetry (δ), structured patterns (Φ), and physical actualization (Π) are inextricably linked in the emergence of reality.

 ═══════════════════════════════════════════════════════════